 Overview

 We cover Texas carry law in depth, help you build a gear system that actually works for your body and lifestyle, and develop the situational awareness and decision-making framework that responsible carriers rely on.
-Significant range time is dedicated to drawing from concealment and making the adjustments your shooting fundamentals require when a holster and cover garment are in the equation.
+Significant range time is dedicated to drawing from concealment and engaging targets, and making the adjustments your shooting fundamentals require when a holster and cover garment are in the equation.

 This course satisfies neither the LTC requirement nor replaces it — it's designed to make you a more capable, more responsible carrier regardless of your LTC status.